DVL-Sejong/augemented-analysis-for-industrial-data/README.md

 # Projects (completed)
-- Green Energy Institute, ...
-- IITP, ETRI, Development of City Traffic Brain Technology based on Cloud Edges, 2022.04.01~2022.11.30
+- Green Energy Instituent of City Traffic Brain Technology based on Cloud Edges, 2022.04.01~2022.11.30
 - IITP, Development of a Big Data Augmeneted Analysis Profiling Platform for Maximizing Reliablilty and Utilization of Big Data, 2019.04.01~2021.12.31
 - IITP, Development of integrated cross-model dta processing platform supporting a unified analysis of various big data models, 2019.04.01~2021.12.31